madajaju/ailtire/docs/CLI/app/docs.md

 ## Description

-This command will build the docs directory from the architecture defined in the directory structure and in the doc directory for each architectural element.
+This command will buildEngine the docs directory from the architecture defined in the directory structure and in the doc directory for each architectural element.

 ## Generated Artifacts